Untold Stories – Celebrating Women Important to Cleveland’s History

 Cleveland Stories Dinner Parties

-Storytellers: Julie Warren, Debra Rose, Ruth Pangrace & Robin Echols Cooper
+Storytellers: Julie Warren, Sherrie Tolliver, Ruth Pangrace & Robin Echols Cooper

 Doors open at 5:00pm, with the storytelling beginning promptly at 7:00pm